What I Learnt Teaching Agile Software Architecture

 Quality Requirements

-Quality requirements as scenarios, with quality tree to provide a high-level overview.
+Quality requirements as scenarios, with a quality tree to provide a high-level overview.
 The most important quality goals should have been described in section 1.2 (quality goals).

 Should be documented as fitness functions and realized as automated tests.